 Jamberry is a multi level marketing company which sells a nail ‘wrap’ product (kind of like a polish replacement).
 It’s relatively easy to find information about Jamberry, their company, products, and compensation plan.
 You can sign up on their site to become a consultant and […]

+You can find vague information about Stella and Dot’s compensation and initial costs on their website.
+You can sign up on their site to become a stylist and they will assign you a sponsor if you don’t already have one.
+Anyone can also buy jewelry from the site directly.

 What does it cost to get started?

 To begin selling Stella & Dot as a stylist you purchase a starter pack.
 Starter packs sell from between $199 and $699.

 Personal sales website is free for 60 but after that is $129 for a year or $39 per quarter.

 Additional samples may be purchased at 50% off and are suggested to improve trunk shows

 You can also purchase things like lookbooks and emarketing

 Do you need inventory?
 Can you just sell online?